sexmastercc/Cloudflare-AI/README.md

 [WARNING!]
 By default the API does not have a password, it is recommened to add a password to your API aswell as configure the rate limit settings if you want it to be less public.

-### Also,
+### [IMPORTANT],

-as of know the AI workers are free because there in beta but this may soon change once there out of beta as explained in the article by cloudflare:
+As of know the AI workers are free because there in beta but this may soon change once there out of beta as explained in the article by cloudflare:

 https://blog.cloudflare.com/workers-ai/